ml-2/purevec/README.md

 A persistent vector library implemented in pure Janet, released under the public domain.
+It is more of a curiosity than practical tool.

 ## Gotchas

-### Speed

-This library is not very optimized and is much slower than the persistent vectors you might find in, say, Clojure.
-To give some sense of this, on my computer, it takes about 4 seconds to append a million elements to an initially empty vector.

-It is O(log n) to append elements (using `pvec/conj`), remove elements from the end (using `pvec/pop`), to access elements at any index (using `pvec/get`), and to set an element at any index (using `pvec/set`).

 ### Silently Getting Invalid Results